There's still a couple of weeks left to enter the Forestian Autumnal Writing Contest.

 🌲 You may submit up to 12 photos total.
 You may choose how to divide those among the different categories, but please do not submit more than 12.

-🌲 The photos must be taken by you.
+🌲 The photos must be taken by you, but can be taken at any time (not just during the contest).

 🌲 Anyone in Forest or in a region which has an embassy with Forest may submit photographs for the Contest.